 • Cover with a tightly fitted lid and lower heat to medium and braise for another 20 minutes.

-• Open the lid, turn heat up so it is consistently boiling so the liquid can thicken to your liking.
+• Open the lid, turn heat up so it is consistently boiling to allow liquid to thicken to your liking.

 potatoes